Need some quick weight loss tips?

 For overall health, it is beneficial if you can aim for at least 30 minutes of exercise five days per week.
 But if you're starting at zero, there are plenty of small adjustments you can make to burn more calories throughout the day.

 Take the stairs instead of the elevator.
 Park at the furthest parking spot.
-Go for quick 15-minute walks during your breaks at work.
+Take your furry friend and go for quick 15-minute walks during your breaks at work.
+This way you'll help your dog lose weight, too.

 When you restrict calories, it is important to do some weight-bearing exercise as well.
 Eating fewer calories reduces your metabolism, which can lead to loss of muscle mass.
 The only way to keep your metabolism up and burning more calories is to exert your muscles by lifting weights.